latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The AARP Foundation and Division of Services for the Aging worked with the state to create the Money Management Program.
-Low income seniors can attend workshops and gain assistance with paying routine bills, developing a budget, and help them with other financial matters.
+Any older people over the age of 50 can attend workshops and gain assistance with paying routine bills, developing a budget, and help them with other financial matters.
+There are even tips on topics such as the best age to receive social security benefits from the government.
 Seniors could potentially retain their independence by improving their money management skills.

-Delaware Senior Medicare Patrol Program (SMP) is for the elderly and seniors who receive Medicare.
+Delaware Senior Medicare Patrol Program (SMP) is for the elderly and seniors who receive Medicare insurance from the government.
 Volunteers who work with agency on aging offices work closely with and support Medicare beneficiaries.
 The program will help them get questions on medical bills, resolve any issues, answer questions, and help deal with waste or fraud.

 Nutrition services are offered to older Delawareans.
-The Division of Services works closely and in partnership with various community and national non-profit organizations to promote the health of older persons and the elderly through better nutrition.
+The Division of Services works closely and in partnership with various community and national non-profit organizations.
+This also includes local Delaware food pantries, Feeding America and other groups.
+The goal is to promote the health of older persons and the elderly through better nutrition.

 A similar resource is the Delaware Kinship Navigator Program.
 This can be grandparents, uncles, or aunts who are taking care of children.
 They can get information regarding services, help them apply, and offer other support.